-- Burglary — While the U.S. Bureau of Justice Statistics suggests home burglaries have declined since the 1970s, while make their efforts easier?
+- Burglary — While the U.S. Bureau of Justice Statistics suggests home burglaries have declined since the 1970s, while making their efforts easier?
 Some burglars do monitor social media to determine which homes will be unoccupied for a long enough period for them to get what they want.
-Sometimes they do this by hacking accounts; other times they simple make friend requests to people who don’t know them.
+Sometimes they do this by hacking accounts; other times they simply make friend requests to people who don’t know them.
 From there, it could be a simple matter of monitoring posts for location data and extended and absence.

-- Identity theft — Are you revealing too much info in your Facebook profile?
+- Identity theft — Are you revealing too much info on your Facebook profile?
 Potential victimizers can combine your Facebook profile info with your other social media profiles to get the data they need.
 Note that identity theft can happen to your children, too, and this might not be noticed until they’re 18 or older.

 - Career compromise – Given two equally qualified candidates, new research shows that if a potential employer checks social media profiles, they tend to have a bias against those who post anything to social media – regardless of the topic or tone; even worse if you say something compromising or have photos of questionable behavior.
 This may not be surprising given that while most U.S. universities and charities are on Facebook, the percentage of Fortune 500 companies with a Facebook page is considerably less (60% as of Jan 2012).

 - Reputation damage — It might only take one tagged picture of you cutting loose, doing something one time that you wouldn’t normally do.
-If an acquaintance not in your Facebook network posts the picture, you might not even know about it — a potential problem if they’ve identified you in text.
+If an acquaintance not in your Facebook network posts the picture, you might not even know about it — a potential problem if they’ve identified you in the text.

 Privacy and Security